opeolluwa/backend-for-humans/src/module_1/classification_of_programming_languages.md

 ## A closer look at a computers

 A lot of people like to conceive of computers as either laptops or desktops.
 Is that all there is to it, though?
-Watch the video below, then when you're ready, finish the remaining modules.
+Watch the video below, then when you're ready, read through the text below it.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/rRSD128KWIM?si=q3jzMjQYlHnioC2R" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>